garvitjain-02/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms 🤖📊

 Welcome to the **Machine Learning Algorithms** repository!
 This project showcases various machine learning algorithms implemented from scratch.
-It is a comprehensive guide for anyone looking to understand the inner workings of different ML algorithms without relying on pre-built libraries.
+It is a comprehensive guide for anyone looking to understand the inner workings of different ML algorithms.

 ## Table of Contents